edgedb/easy-edgedb/README.md

   };
 ```

-Now the output is more meaningful to us: `{Object {date: '22.44.10', hour: '22', awake: 'awake', double_hour: 44}}` We know the date and the hour, we can see that the vampire is awake, and even make a computable from the object we just entered.
+Now the output is more meaningful to us: `{Object {date: '22.44.10', hour: '22', awake: 'awake', double_hour: 44}}` We know the date and the hour, we can see that vampires are awake, and even make a computable from the object we just entered.

 [Here is all our code so far up to Chapter 4.](chapter_4_code.md)